Signs Your Husband Is Cheating on His Phone (17 Red Flags)

 Think of it this way: a locked phone is privacy.
 A locked phone plus deleted messages plus late-night texting plus emotional withdrawal is a pattern that points in a specific direction.

-If you're keeping a mental tally as you read this list, write it down.
-Documenting what you've observed — with dates and specifics — helps you see the full picture and prevents you from second-guessing yourself later.
+If you are keeping a mental tally as you read this list, write it down.
+Documenting what you have observed — with dates and specifics — helps you see the full picture and prevents you from second-guessing yourself later.

 How Many Signs Are Enough?